 • When a person is involved in an act committed outside India which would be punishable as an offence if committed in India.

-• When a released convict breaches rules made under Section 394(5).
+• When a released convict breaches, rules are made under Section 394(5).

 • When a requisition for arrest is received from another police officer.